Northern California Peace Officers Association

 UNIFORM PERSONNEL $13

 SECRETARY NOTES: Don’t forget to submit your email address to the web master at email@example.com.
-Of our membership roster of over 300 plus and we now have over 279 on file.
+With our membership roster of over 300 plus, we now have over 286 on file.
 We will continue postal service to those without email connections.
 If you move or change email address let us know so we can keep in touch.
-An envelope has been included with this mailing to all members whose dues expired on June 30th 2017 or before to assist you in paying your dues for the coming year.
-Remember, your dues are what keep the NCPOA in business.
+SEE YOU IN AUBURN– DRIVE CAREFULLY!

 L-R Devon Sobotka, Daniel Bartlett, Alfonso Alejo, President Judy Denton, Executive Director Val Kobza, Manuel Cordero, Austin Harris, Sonia Bola and Scholarship Chair Rod Harmon